 Some people think gray is a safe, boring color.
 And while this holds true, you can wear it with pink to create a striking fashion outfit.

-Like the model, you can add some more oomph to your outfit with sandals in a different color (or any shoe example written below).
+You can add some more oomph to your outfit with sandals in a different color.

 Shoes to Wear With Your Pink Outfit